Femoroacetabular Impingement (FAI)

 What is the hip impingement test?

 This is a test that Dr. Chahla will use when he examines you.
 He will ask you to bring your knee to your chest and then rotate it in toward the opposite shoulder (FADIR [flexion adduction and internal rotation]).
 If this causes pain, it is positive for FAI.
-However, diagnosis will include imaging tests to confirm the diagnosis.
-A comprehensive physical exam is key to determine the cause of your pain.
+However, imaging tests will be necessary to confirm the diagnosis.
+A comprehensive physical exam is key to determine the cause of your hip pain.

 Does a hip impingement need surgery?